 If you know a user's account name, email address, or user ID you may search for them directly.
 You do not need to know their exact name or email for them to show up in the search results.
 For example, if you're looking for Isambard Brunel, whose email is Isambard.Brunel@dozuki.com, you can search for Isambard.
 Be warned: all users with "Isambard" in their account name or email address will appear in the search results as well.''

 If you type in a number by itself in the search bar, it will only return the user with that exact ID.

 Browsing by Privilege

-As much fun as it is to look people up for no particular reason, User Info is also an efficient tool for administrator actions, such as changing privileges, moderating members, and sending messages.
+User Info is also an efficient tool for administrator actions, such as changing privileges, moderating members, and sending messages.

-The drop-down privilege menu allows you to easily edit any user's privilege.
+The drop-down privilege menu allows you to easily edit a user's privilege.
 You may remove administrator privileges from accounts that no longer need them, add moderator or administrator privileges, or purchase more administrator privileges.

 Sometimes it is necessary to moderate the actual user profiles, in which case Admins have the ability to edit a user's profile at any time.

 You can also use the Custom CSS feature to remove the user's ability to add or edit the user image, if necessary.